Selective Muscular Stretching

 Introduction

-During a weight-training session, what do you do in between your sets?
+What do you do in between sets during a weight-training session?
 Like most people, you relax or talk to your friends.
-While these activities might help bide the time, they do little to improve your physique.
+While these activities help bide the time, they do little to improve your physique.
 Your time in the gym is precious.
-If you want to maximize your genetic potential, your energies must be dedicated to making optimal use of every training moment.
+Your energies must optimise every training moment.
 Ultimately, wasted time amounts to lost opportunity.

-One of the best ways to make productive use of your rest intervals is to utilize a technique called selective muscular stretching.
-Although many people regard stretching only to increase flexibility, iit can provide many athletic benefits when incorporated into your routine.
+One of the best ways to make productive use of your rest intervals is to utilize selective muscular stretching.
+Although many people regard stretching only as a way to increase flexibility, it can provide many athletic benefits when incorporated into your routine.
 Stretching a "pumped" muscle can enhance your workouts' quality and even help promote muscular growth.
 Let us take a look at the benefits afforded by this practical technique.

 Reduced Lactic Acid Build-up

 Nothing sabotages a workout more than the build-up of lactic acid in your muscles.
-Lactic acid is a waste by-product of ATP-the primary source of energy used to fuel your muscles during anaerobic exercise.
+Lactic acid is a waste by-product of ATP, the primary energy source used to fuel your muscles during anaerobic exercise.
 It is responsible for the burning sensation accompanying intense training and eventually impedes your ability to achieve a muscular contraction.
 Once it builds up, you cannot continue to train.
-Selective muscular stretching helps to neutralize the effects of lactic acid by restoring blood flow to your working muscles.
-It affords an outlet to flush metabolic waste from your body, providing rapid regeneration of your muscular capacity.
+Selective muscular stretching helps neutralise lactic acid's effects by restoring blood flow to your working muscles.
+It allows you to flush metabolic waste from your body, rapidly regenerating your muscular capacity.

 Better Muscular Recovery

-Contrary to popular belief, muscle tissue is broken down, not built up during anaerobic exercise.
-When a muscle is subjected to intense stress, tiny micro-tears develop in its fibres.
-This contributes to the presence of delayed-onset muscle soreness (DOMS) that often accompanies a gruelling workout.
-Selective stretching helps repair muscle tissue and accelerate the healing process by expediting nutrient delivery to your musculoskeletal system.
+Contrary to popular belief, muscle tissue is broken down, not built up, during anaerobic exercise.
+Tiny micro-tears develop in muscle fibres when a muscle is subjected to intense stress.
+It contributes to delayed-onset muscle soreness (DOMS) that often accompanies a gruelling workout.
+Selective stretching helps repair muscle tissue and accelerate the healing process by expediting nutrient delivery to the musculoskeletal system.
 There is less post-exercise fatigue and diminishes muscular soreness.
-This results in better recovery between workouts, allowing you to come back strong for your next training session.
+This results in better recovery between workouts, allowing you to return strong for your next training session.

 Increased Range of Motion